Last Updated on

+Looking for a recipe for organic cupcakes?
 While I very rarely eat baked goods, some occasions just call for cake or cupcakes.
 Marty’s birthday is coming up soon and his one request was cupcakes.
 Normally, I would head to the grocery store for a box of cake mix and go from there.
 Since I started looking at ingredients, I knew this wasn’t going to work for us any longer.
-Did you know that most cake mixes have corn syrup which is most likely from GMO corn and a variety of artificial flavors and food dyes?
-Since it’s fairly easy to make an organic cupcake recipe from scratch, I decided I would do that instead.

 Organic Cupcake Recipe from Scratch